Clean Plate campaign: 2017

-Four years later in 2017, after the high tides of popularity faded and the society resumed to normality, the impact of the Clean Plate campaign could be viewed more objectively.
-The chairman of the executive board of Goubuli, one of the most famous stuffed baozi restaurants told the reporter that there are much less government branches holding banquets in restaurants using the government funding.
-Most orders taken now are from private families.
-Another major improvement made is in the education sector.
-The clean plate campaign has been applauded in many primary and secondary education institutions.
-The lessons and programs educating students not to waste food, with school teachers taking the initiative as good examples continue to be an integrated part of school disciplinary and advocacy even four years after.
+Four years later in 2017, after the high tides of popularity faded, the impact of the Clean Plate campaign could be viewed more objectively.
+The chairman of the executive board of Goubuli, one of the most famous stuffed baozi restaurants, told the reporter that there were much fewer government branches holding banquets in restaurants using government funding.
+Most orders taken were from private families.
+Another major improvement was made in the education sector.
+Many primary and secondary education institutions embraced the Clean Plate campaign.
+Schools hosted lessons and programs educating students not to waste food, with school teachers taking the initiative as good examples continue to be an integrated part of school disciplinary and advocacy even four years after.

-However, in many other sectors, the trend of food waste is back.
-In Wuhan, many restaurants broke their promises on responding to the call of clean plate campaign four years later.
+However, in many other sectors, the food waste trend had returned.
+In Wuhan, many restaurants had scaled back their commitments to the Clean Plate movement.
 Popular "half-sized dishes" were no longer provided in many restaurants.
-Another example to support this push-back of food waste is on processing Biodegradable waste.
-The experience of one Tianjin company on processing Biodegradable waste told reporters that the amount of such waste had a huge decline in the beginning of the clean plate campaign in 2013.
-However, the waste has kept climbing in the following years, indicating that the remaining impact of the clean plate campaign is very minimal four years after it started.
+One Tianjin company specializing in processing biodegradable waste told reporters that biodegradable waste amounts declined sharply in the beginning of the Clean Plate campaign in 2013.
+However, levels of waste began climbing in the following years, indicating that the remaining impact of the Clean Plate campaign is very minimal four years after it started.